indika/blog/_posts/2014-01-11-cooking-with-chef.md

 # Nodes

 A particular node on your server farm is defined by .json file.
-I believe that the file must have the same name as it's alias in your /etc/hosts.
+I believe that the file must have the same name as its alias in your /etc/hosts.
 This is a good place to start interrogating Chef.

 It appears to be an collection of attributes - data that is specific to the node.
 The most pertinent attribute is the run list.
 The run list is where the action happens - it contains a list of recipes that will be applied.
 The order of which recipes appear in the run_list is preserved during the cook.